Garmin API

 Garmin Health Heart

 • Heart Rate: Representative heart rate value recorded for the previous 15 seconds from record time, in beats per minute.
-Internally stored as heart_rate.
+Lack of entry for a given offset should be interpreted as no data available.
+Internally stored as bpm.

 Garmin Health Sleep Daily

-• Date: The user’s local calendar date the health information belongs to.
+• Date: The user’s local calendar date to which health information belongs.
 Internally stored as date.

 • Start Time: Start time of the period.
 Internally stored as start_time.